rkoshak/sensorReporter/README.md

 (optional) enable & start the service:

 4. set service to auto start:  `sudo systemctl enable sensor_reporter.service`
-5. start sensor_reporter:  `sudo sytemctl start sensor_reporter.service`
+5. start sensor_reporter:  `sudo systemctl start sensor_reporter.service`

-To reload a modified sensor_reporter.yml use the command:  `sudo sytemctl reload sensor_reporter.service`
+To reload a modified sensor_reporter.yml use the command:  `sudo systemctl reload sensor_reporter.service`
 After large changes to the configuration, e. g. sensors/actuators has been removed/added, a restart of the service is recommended.

 # Configuration